Sygyzmundovych/sap-community-developer-challenge-hana-multimodel/setup/setup.md

 ![](resources/043_HANAwPy_Active.png)

 You should see fewer icons in the Activity Bar.
-When you click on the Extensions icon in the Activity Bar, you should see extensions like **Jupyter** and **Python** in the folder "DEV SPACE - INSTALLED."
+When you click on the Extensions icon in the Activity Bar, you should see extensions like **Jupyter** and **Python** in the "DEV SPACE - INSTALLED" folder.

-As well the icon of the profile should change to the icon with a snake.
+Also, the profile icon should change to one with a snake.

 ## 5. Open the Terminal

-Even though we'll use Jupyter Notebooks in the exercises, for this setup exercise, we'll stick solely to the terminal.
+Even though you'll use Jupyter Notebooks in the later exercises, for this setup exercise, you'll stick solely to the terminal.

 Open it from the hamburger menu:

 ![](resources/050_OpenTerminal.png)

-Run a few commands in the terminal to explore the setup:
+Run a few commands in the terminal to explore the configuration:

 ```sh
 whoami